-You will need an anaesthetic for a vaginal hysterectomy.
-This may be a general anaesthetic or a regional anaesthetic (spinal or epidural).
+You will need an anaesthetic for an abdominal hysterectomy.
+This will be a general anaesthetic or a regional anaesthetic (spinal or epidural).

 About this information

 You should read this information together with any other information you have been given about your choices and the operation itself.
 This information gives general advice based on women's experiences and expert opinion.
 Every woman has different needs and recovers in different ways.
 Your own recovery will depend on: